 Continuous Performance Management

-Performance appraisal is useful for transfer decision making.
+Performance appraisal is useful for transfer decision-making.
 Transfers often change job responsibilities, and it is important to find employees who can take on these responsibilities.
 It is possible through evaluation of such identification performance of employees who can be transferred.

 11. Compensation decisions

 Performance appraisal can be used to compensate employees by increasing their pay and other incentives.
 This is also true of managers and employees of non-organized organizations.
-Good performance qualifications are rewarded with salary.
+Good performance qualifications are rewarded with a salary.

 12. Human Resource Planning (HRP)

 The appraisal process helps in human resource planning (HRP).
-Accurate and current appraisal data about certain employees Without the knowledge of who is capable of being promoted, demoted, transferred, laid off or terminated, can not
+Accurate and current appraisal data about certain employees Without the knowledge of who is capable of being promoted, demoted, transferred, laid off, or terminated, can not

 13. Career Development